Ak4937713/Cancer_data_Analysis/README.md

 This repository contains information related to Cancer data Analysis.
 ## 📌 Objective

-To understand key characteristics of tumor samples and identify which features are most associated with **malignant diagnoses**.
+To understand key characteristics of tumor samples and identify which features are most associated with **malignant Tumor diagnoses**.
 This includes visual analysis, statistical summary, and insight generation.

 ## 📊 Dataset Overview